Bottega Veneta 26SS RTW

 4. Accessories as Continuation

-Knot details and intrecciato closures echoed the clothing’s logic, blurring the boundary between attire and object.
+Bags and clutches worked as extensions of the garments, never punctuation marks added afterward.
+Knot details and intrecciato closures echoed the clothing’s logic, blurring where attire ended and object began.

 Bottega Veneta 26SS Look 24